battlecode/battlecode21/infrastructure/README.md

   - Navigate to `Compute Engine > Instance Templates`
   - Hit Create Instance Template
   - Check `deploy a container image to this VM instance`
-  - Type in the name of the image, e.g. `gcr.io/uhhh im not quite sure we'll figure it out` Spin up the instance
+  - Type in the name of the image, e.g. `gcr.io/battlecode18/bc20-X` Spin up the instance
   - Go to `Compute Engine > VM Instances`
   - Hit 'Create Instance'